About the theme

 Medical and Healthcare Scholarships

 Tata Trusts invites applications from undergraduate and postgraduate students in Medical Sciences and Healthcare streams in India, for the current academic year 2019-2020.
-The application forms will be available online from 16th October, 2019 till 06th November, 2019.
-For more information and to apply please click here
+The programme stands closed for the year 2019-2020.

 - Students should apply for the current academic year ie, for the AY 2019-2020